-We identified a new attack against existing location distinction approaches that built on the spatial uncorrelation property of wireless channels.
+We identified a new attack against existing location distinction approaches built on the spatial uncorrelation property of wireless channels.
 By launching such attacks, the attacker can create virtual multipath channels to deteriorate the location distinction capability of a target receiver.
 To defend against this attack, we proposed a detection technique that utilizes a helper receiver to identify the existence of virtual channels.
+We also explored virtual multipath attacks and corresponding defenses in OFDM systems.
 We performed real-world evaluation on the USRP platform running GNURadio.
 The experimental results demonstrated both the feasibility of the virtual multipath attack and the effectiveness of the defense approach.